-Step 1.
 In March or early April, remove the netting used to cover your pond during the winter.

-If you need help with plant placement, please refer to our plants page (link to plants) for more details.
+If you need help with plant placement, please refer to our water garden plants page for more details.
 Start fertilizing your plants with aquatic plant fertilizer.
 By now, you should see new green shoots growing in most pots.
 Don’t worry if you don’t see growth from every plant yet!

-Step 4.
 If you removed your pond pump for the winter, place it back in the pond for spring and summer use.

-Step 5.
 If there has been evaporation over the winter, add water to the pond to fill it to the top.
 Add de-chlorinator to the water based upon the amount of new water added.

 Please remember, even though your pond may be crystal clear upon opening, it is very typical in the spring for it to develop an algae bloom (green water).
 Do not panic!
 This is a very normal process that can happen every spring.
 Many additives, both natural and chemical, are available to help you achieve clear water without spending an abundance of time or effort to do so.

 In order to achieve a naturally balanced pond, it is necessary to have 2/3 of your pond surface covered with plants (such as lilies, hyacinths, and water lettuce) along with the correct amount of oxygenating plants on the bottom of your pond.
-When the above-listed plants grow enough to do their jobs, your pond water will become clear.
+When the aforementioned plants grow enough to do their jobs, your pond water will become clear.

 If your pond water is not clearing up after 4-6 weeks, you probably will have to cover more of your surface water with plants or add more oxygenating plants to the bottom of your pond.
 This formula rarely fails if it is executed properly.